kiedtl/website/src/content/blog/hare.md

 // Or with the ternary operator in C: size_t x = boo() ? baz() : 89;
 ```

-Because of this, Hare doesn't need a ternary operator.

 #### Nullable pointers